atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

 }
 ```

-The will use the `node:21-alpine` image as our local dev environment.
+This configuration will use the `node:21-alpine` image as our local dev environment.
 This container comes with Node 21 preinstalled on Alpine linux.

 Open the command pallete in VS Code `(Ctrl/Command + Shift + P)` and select `Dev Containers: Reopen in Container`.

 ![placeholder](/dev-containers-1.png)

 VS Code will relaunch.
 Your terminal should now be a linux shell.
-Run `node src/hello.js` from the terminal and see the file runs succesfully.
+Run `node src/hello.js` from the terminal and see the file runs successfully.

 ```bash
 /workspaces/devcontainers-demo $ node src/hello.js